chaitraleedatar/PCDR-Project/HOW_IT_WORKS.md

 ## Mistakes Are OK

 - Wrong color?
-Voice tells you the correct one
+Voice tells you the correct one if misclick occurs
 - Wrong answer?
-Hint appears automatically
+Hints appear automatically to lead you in the right direction
 - Stuck?
-Wait 6 seconds for a hint
+Wait 6 seconds for a spoken hint

 The tool is gentle - it helps you learn, does not punish for mistakes.